Dioscorea dumetorum: Uses

-D. dumetorum is a famine food in West Africa.
+Dioscorea dumetorum is a famine food in West Africa.
 It is frequently planted as a backup harvest in cases of crop failure.
 However, the regular use of D. dumetorum is limited due to its frequent toxicity and tendency to harden after harvesting.

 Because of the toxicity of most trifoliate yam races, specific processing before consumption is required.
 Methods for detoxification include: placing in running water for 3-5 days or burying in black soil.
 Salt, Tamarind pods, or desert dates are sometimes added to these methods as detoxicants.
 In Mozambique, the tubers are first cut into thin slices, dried on rocks, and then undergo a detoxification process.

 Nontoxic varieties of D. dumetorum are common in West Africa.
 In countries such as Benin and Nigeria these varieties are farmed in subsistence agriculture.
 In West Africa, the non-toxic varieties of D. dumetorum are considered an underutilized food source as the tuber is high in starch and nutrients.
 Nonetheless, the bitter yam species remains economically and culturally significant in the region.

 Additionally, the yam is observed to harden after harvest, a characteristic which decreases its appeal for consumers.
 Microscopy of yams post harvest has demonstrated that the hardening of the tuber is due to the thickening of cell walls.
 The rate of hardening is dependent on how D. dumetorum is stored.
 To avoid post harvest hardening trifoliate yam is frequently ground into flour after harvesting.

 Bitter yam can be consumed whole, boiled, or fried.
 Flour made from the tuber is used to make unleavened bread or to make porridge.
 The seeds can also be eaten but must undergo a detoxification process and are then dried.